 To use one, you usually just have to add water, put the bottle in the warmer, and then press a button that will start the heating process.
 Some bottle warmers will have a light that will switch on or off to let you know that the bottle has finished heating.

 Some bottle warmers are a little fancier than others – for example, the Baby Breeza warmer has an app for your phone that you can use to start the warmer and be notified when the warming has finished.
 The Baby’s Brew warmer is mobile and can be used anywhere.
-(Note: if you’d like to check out the Baby’s Brew, use EPUMP for 10% off).
+(Use EPUMP10 for 10% off!)

 Others are less elaborate – I used the Phillips Avent warmer, and it worked great.